dcaoyuan/spray-websocket/README.md

 ```

 ## Example
-The WebSocketConnection which could be extended to your WebSocketWorker by overriding businessLogic.
+Define your WebSocketWorker by extending WebSocketConnection and overriding method 'businessLogic'.
-Or, just write your own.
+Or, write your own WebSocketConnection.

 ```scala